COSC-499-W2025/capstone-project-team-19/docs/logs/Johanes-Personal-Log.md

 ## (Week 8) Monday 20th October - Sunday 26th October
 ![Screenshot of week 7 peer eval](./screenshots/Johanes-Oct20-26.PNG)

 Week recap: continued implementing the alternative analysis, reviewed some teammate PRs, get some feedback from teammate, did a minor fix for reusing configuration, but wont be merged this week.
+Next week i plan to start the implementation of alternative analysis on code files.